Hong Kong Disneyland Resort: Construction

-The construction of the resort itself started in January 2003.
+Reclamation of land started in 2000.
 The SARS outbreak of 2003 did slow but not stop building and saved HK$1 billion as construction cost dropped.
 Inspiration Lake, an artificial lake of some 12 hectares, was also created to serve the resort's water irrigation needs.

 In an effort to avoid cultural friction similar to what happened when Euro Disney Resort opened in France, Disney has taken efforts to make this new park reflect the local culture.
 Feng shui consultants have helped with the layout of the park and the grounds.
 Incense was burned when the construction of each building was completed, and one of the main ballrooms is 888 square meters in size, as eight is an auspicious number in Chinese culture, signifying fortune.
 The hotels will skip the number four when numbering of their floors because four is considered bad luck.
 Hong Kong Disneyland Cast Members speak English, Cantonese, and Mandarin.
 Around 500 of the Grand Opening Team were trained at Walt Disney World Resort while their home park was being constructed.

 Disney originally planned to serve shark fin soup, a traditional Chinese delicacy, at wedding banquets.
 Animal rights groups protested in June 2005, citing the declining shark population in global waters and the cruel methods sometimes used of cutting the fin and discarding the live sharks back into the water.

 At first, Disney removed shark fin soup from its menu but said that it would still offer the soup if their clients insisted on having it served at their wedding.
 They said they would distribute leaflets about shark conservation to discourage the choice.

 However, after constant and continuous pressure from environmental groups and schoolchildren, shareholders concerned about the company's image, Disney announced on 24 June 2005 that shark fin soup will not be served at all, because, according to their press release, "After careful consideration and a thorough review process, we were not able to identify an environmentally sustainable fishing source, leaving us no alternative except to remove shark's fin soup from our wedding banquet menu."

 Health inspectors were asked to remove their caps and badges when coming to inspect the facility after several reports of food poisoning.
 Although two of the officers did so, the department took offence.